 - Escape Velocity Nova has T-rankings for psionic powers.
 T-6 is human standard, T-5 is telepathy, T-4 is mild telekinesis.
 T-3 and downwards are telekinetics strong enough to make spaceships and beam weaponry out of their powers.
 T-1 and T-0 are capable of uniting the minds of many lesser talents to do crazy stuff.

-- Gear Score intends to measure this, but falls flat on so many levels that it has become prime Flame Bait.
+- Gear Score in World of Warcraft intends to measure this, but falls flat on so many levels that it has become prime Flame Bait.
 Most notably, it only counts the "Item Level" of equipment, not how useful that equipment is.

 - The Gohma from Asura's Wrath power level's are measured by impurity levels.
 The higher the level, the stronger the gohma.
 The leader of the gohma, Gohma Vlitra, has an impurity level that is IMMEASURABLE.